microsoft/mindaro/samples/todo-app/README.md

 Press play and let the request contine complete transparently.

 This is just one example on how to use Bridge to Kubernetes on non-AKS clusters.
-Try it on your own projet next!
+Try it on your own project next!

 ## Clean up